lab-cosmo/jax-pme/README.md

 We find in benchmarks that for moderately-sized systems up to a few thousand atoms, the asymptotically less efficient `Ewald` method works best.
 For large systems, `PME` is preferable, as it scales $O(N \log N)$. **Note that PME is not smooth in the forces -- be careful when using it for dynamics**.
 The P3M method, which fixes this and is also more accurate, will be implemented soon.

 It is *highly* recommended to tune convergence parameters for your specific system. `torchpme.utils.tune_ewald` (and its `pme` version) exists for this purpose.
 Paramters can be used directly in `jax-pme`.
-You should typically tune the parameters for the larges system in a given dataset.
+You should typically tune the parameters for the largest system in a given dataset.

 ## Development